advance100/doc_webpack/motivation.md

 As a result there is a **lot** of code on the client side!

 A big code base needs to be organized.
 Module systems offer the option to split your code base into modules.
-There care for dependencies and exports of the module.

 # Module system styles